 - Extroverted Thinking (Te)

 How do we determine the four main functions of each type?
 Following a couple of simple rules we can derive the order of any given personality type’s four functions.
 The first one is the dominant function, one which we are very good at using.
 The second is also salient and relatively developed, while the third and fourth are functions that we may benefit from developing.
-In fact, it could be argued that in order to derive the full value from MBTI’s assessment, we need to focus on our least developed functions and work on improving them.
+In fact, it could be argued that in order to derive the full value from the personality type assessment, we need to focus on our least developed functions and work on improving them.